 As a teacher, you’re constantly surrounded by colleagues.
 So, develop a network of colleagues who you can lean on in times of crisis or stress.

 You aren’t perfect.
 And that’s okay.
 Sometimes, your students will disagree with your approach to a lesson or disagree with your assessments.
-Sometimes, your assessments won’t perfectly align with your curriculum, and you’ll make a mistake.
-It should not deter you from the goal.
+Sometimes, your reviews only partially align with your curriculum, and you’ll make a mistake.
+It should encourage you to reach the goal.

 For more inquiries, feel free to contact us: